yusekiya/raspi3_setup/README.md

 To set system to rw: `sudo mount -o remount,rw /`

-To set system to ro: `mount -o remount,ro /`
+To set system to ro: `sudo mount -o remount,ro /`

 See [here](https://hallard.me/raspberry-pi-read-only/) for detail.